parsaeisa/Notes/Software engineering/microservices.md

 ## Best-practices

 - All services must have a same project template, Which makes it easier for developers to read and start working on new services.

-## Api-gateway

-All requests to the app, pass through the api-gateway.
-They are going to a single element and that point sends requests to their corresponding micro-service.
-This element is called api-gateway.

-An `nginx` is installed on api-gateway which will proxy-pass the requests to the right microservice.

-As I recall, **proxy** was a way to hide clients identity from server, the **reverse proxy** Is a way to hide server's identity from clients.

-Here reverse proxy is usefull because client should not know that a specific response was send from which service, So they pass through a load-balancer (nginx).

 ## Downsides of Micro Service